ChristofSchwarz/qs-OEM-tricks/QRS NodeJs/readme.md

 If you are in 'recycle' mode, it looks for allocations of professional and analyzer access types that haven't been used for more than 7 days and where the respective user is not  tagged with the tag "keepAllocation" (in the QMC).
 Such allocation will be deleted, so that this professional or analyzer access can be reused by someone else immediately after.

-To prevent a allocation to be recylced go to QMC, create a Tag "keepAllocation" (case sensitive!) and assign this tag to some users.
+To prevent a allocation to be recycled go to QMC, create a Tag "keepAllocation" (case sensitive!) and assign this tag to some users.
 ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/qmc-user-tags.png "screenshot")

 Note: 7 days is a quarantine hard-coded by Qlik, so to unallocate a user who used Qlik within the last 7d will turns this allocation into status 'quarantined' and it is still not available until the 7d since last use are over.
 So I do not even attept to unallocate in this case.